Graph Of Negative Exponential Function

 Q: What is the difference between -e<sup>x</sup> and e<sup>-x</sup>?

 A: -e<sup>x</sup> is the reflection of e<sup>x</sup> across the x-axis.
-It is always negative (except at x=0). e<sup>-x</sup> represents exponential decay, and it is always positive.
+But it is always negative (except at x=0). e<sup>-x</sup> represents exponential decay, and it is always positive.

 Q: Does -e<sup>x</sup> have any maximum or minimum values?